Below you will find out:

 Emergency SQL Support

-Use this when your SQL Server is too slow or you simply wish that it ran faster.
+Use this when your SQL Server is too slow or you simply wish it ran faster.
 This can be done in three major ways:

 - Periodic performance tuning every month (only the proactive few do this, so don’t feel bad just yet).
 Every few days (weeks or month), we take the top 10 worst performing queries and figure out how to tune them – proactively attacking performance.
 This process will eventually make your SQL Server blazing fast.